Seeed-Studio/ModelAssistant/docs/Edgelab-getting-started.md

 <br>

 After the training is completed, a model weight file will be generated under **~/edgelab/work_dirs/pfld_mv2n_112/exp1/latest.pth**.
-Here "x" could be any number within the epochs you have defined.
 Remember the path to this file, which will be used when exporting the model.

 ### Object Detection